A Lifestyle of Loving Others

 Reading this, I laughed out loud.
 My mind had put the second and third lines together instead of the first two lines, creating “God’s Love Offered Here – One Sunday Only, June 12.”
 I’m sure the church didn’t intend for anyone to walk away with the message that they would only offer God’s love on one special Sunday, but that’s what I came away with!
 Still, reflecting further on the ad, it occurred to me that withholding God’s love from others is all too common for us, who consider ourselves to be followers of Christ.

 If you are at all like me, it seems far too easy to compartmentalize our lives into the different roles we play: employee, student, father, mother, husband, wife, son, daughter, friend, consumer, teammate, neighbor, Christian.

-• On Mondays, many students who have spent hours with fellow Christians over the weekend in their youth groups, performing service projects, and participating in church services arrive at school and instantly transform into their school personality – where they turn selfish and unloving, picking on or ignoring the “un-cool” kids around them.
+•On Mondays, many students who have spent hours with fellow Christians over the weekend in their youth groups, performing service projects and participating in church services arrive at school and instantly transform into their school identity – where they turn selfish and unloving, picking on or ignoring the “un-cool” kids around them.

 1. Do the people in your world see you as loving?
 What would your family say?
 What would your coworkers say?
 What would your neighbors say?

 2. What action steps can you take this week to intentionally demonstrate God’s love at work in your life?

 For more information and resources please visit HomeWord.com.